Study of Neutron Star Properties under the Two-Flavor Quark NJL Model: Impact of the Phase Transition Endpoint on Neutron Star Macroscopic Properties

 \section{Impact of the Phase Transition Endpoint $BU$ on Neutron Star Macroscopic Properties}

-Besides the vector coupling constant $G_V$, which determines the "stiffness" of quark matter, the extent of the hadron-quark mixed phase is also a key factor affecting the macroscopic properties of neutron stars.
-In this section, we fix all NJL model parameters, including $G_V$, to their benchmark values and vary only the phase transition endpoint coefficient $BU$.
-The parameter $BU$ defines the baryon number density at which matter fully transitions to the quark phase ($n_B = BU \times n_0$), so changing $BU$ is equivalent to altering the width of the phase transition region.
-We construct three sets of equations of state (Set 1, Set 2, and Set 3) to systematically investigate the impact of the transition width on neutron star structure.
+Besides the vector coupling constant $G_V$, which determines the "stiffness" of quark matter, the extent of the hadron-quark crossover region is also a key factor affecting the macroscopic properties of neutron stars.
+In this section, we again use our fiducial benchmark parameters ($G_S\Lambda^2=1.970$, $G_V/G_S=0.230$, $BL=1.0$) and vary only the phase transition endpoint coefficient $BU$.
+The parameter $BU$ defines the baryon number density at which matter fully transitions to the quark phase ($n_B = BU \times n_0$), so changing $BU$ is equivalent to altering the width of the phase transition window.